 - Subject Detection: The app should know that "History Essay" belongs in the Humanities folder without you manually sorting it.

-- Step-by-Step Logic: It's useless to be reminded to do homework if you are stuck on how to do it.
-The best tools offer hints.
+- Connection to the Work Itself: It's useless to be reminded to do homework if you are stuck on how to do it.
+The best tools offer hints or direct you to a solver.

 Downloading an app won't save you if your habits are messy.